-Registered nurses who graduated from an accredited associate or diploma nursing program who have an active, unrestricted, unencumbered professional licensure to practice nursing may enroll in the College of Nursing to earn a baccalaureate degree.
-Students complete university core courses and nursing prerequisites, and then apply for admission to the upper division program through a centralized application service (Nursing CAS).
+Registered nurses who graduated from an accredited associate or diploma nursing program who have an unencumbered professional licensure to practice nursing may enroll in the College of Nursing to earn a baccalaureate degree.
+Students complete university core courses and nursing prerequisites, then apply for admission to the upper division program.
 A minimum cumulative GPA of 2.5 on a 4.0 scale and grades of "C" or higher in all course work is required.
 Transfer credit evaluation determines the number of credits needed to meet the graduation requirement.
 A minimum of 32 hours must be taken at the 3000 to 4000 levels.

-Applications are submitted through Nursing CAS by September 1 and May 1 for the following semester.
+Applications are submitted to the Nursing Advisor office by October 1st and May 1st for the following semester.
 Applications are not processed if missing transcripts that document completion of prerequisite courses are missing.
-Nursing advisors will assist students to determine semester for application to the major.
-Application deadlines subject to change please check with nursing advisors.